-Fort Payne High School is currently functioning on an eight-period day which is a schedule based on eight (47 minute) classes per day.
+Fort Payne High School functions on a four-block day which is a schedule based on four (95 minute) classes per day along with an advisory block.
 The school may exercise some flexibility to accommodate certain situations with student schedules.